The History route is designed to equip all trainees to teach National Curriculum History across key stages 3 and 4 and to A Level.

 The course is assessed through observation during teaching placements and written assignments.
 To gain a Postgraduate Certificate in Education (PGCE) students need to complete three 4,000 word assignments at FHEQ level 7 (Masters), and two blocks of School Experience.

-All applications for a PGCE must be made through the GTTR website.
-As soon as you have made your application you need to take your Teaching Agency (TA) Skills Tests in Literacy and Numeracy.
+All applications for a PGCE must be made through UCAS Teacher Training.
+As soon as you have made your application you need to take your Professional Skills Tests in Literacy and Numeracy.
 You need to have passed these in order to take up a place on a PGCE.
 It is an advantage to have passed these before attending interview.
+Links to UCAS Teacher Training, more information about the Skills Tests and Finance can be found by clicking on the How to Apply tab.

 Dr Katharine Milcoy